 For more information, view our Frequently Asked Questions about the study.

 What is ManNAc?

 ManNAc is an abbreviation for N-acetyl-D-mannosamine.
-ManNAc is an uncharged sugar and an intermediate molecule in the production of sialic acid within cells (See Figure).
-Patients with GNE myopathy have decreased GNE enzyme activity, and do not produce enough ManNAc or sialic acid.
-This deficiency results in a decreased attachment of sialic acid groups to skeletal muscle cells, which is thought to be the cause of the muscle wasting in GNE myopathy.
+ManNAc is an uncharged sugar and an intermediate molecule in the production of sialic acid within cells (see figure below).
+Patients with GNE Myopathy have decreased GNE enzyme activity, and do not produce enough ManNAc or sialic acid.
+This deficiency results in a decreased attachment of sialic acid groups to skeletal muscle cells, which is thought to be the cause of the muscle decline in GNE Myopathy.

-Studies have shown that supplementation of ManNAc to cell cultures or to mice with a dysfunctional GNE protein (as in GNE myopathy) bypasses the need for GNE function and enables the production of sialic acid.
-Studies in mouse models of GNE myopathy have shown efficacy of oral ManNAc in mice with GNE Myopathy.
+Studies have shown that supplementation of ManNAc to cell cultures or to mice with a dysfunctional GNE protein (as in GNE Myopathy) bypasses the need for GNE function and enables the production of sialic acid.
+Studies in mouse models of GNE Myopathy have shown a treatment effect of oral ManNAc in mice with GNE Myopathy.

 The FDA has provided an orphan designation for ManNAc to treat GNE Myopathy.